exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ## Configure API endpoints

 Next, we need to implement the node API.
-We have separated the code that configures API endpoints for our Timestamping service into a separate file - [src/api.rs][src/api.rs].
+We have separated the code that configures API endpoints for our Timestamping Service into a separate file - [src/api.rs][src/api.rs].

 First, we need to define the structures required to implement the API endpoints.
-For our Timestamping service, we will define the following three
+For our Timestamping Service, we will define the following three
 structures:

 - the `TimestampQuery` structure which contains the hash of a